What if I don't have a Lawyer?

 Your appeal will usually be heard by a panel of three judges.
 Both parties will have an opportunity to present their case.

 You do not have to be represented by a lawyer to appear in the Court of Appeal.
-But, if you represent yourself, especially on a serious criminal matter, it is wise to first meet with a lawyer and have him or her explain the law to you and learn the best possible way to present your appeal.
-He or she can also explain your chances of winning or losing the appeal.
+But, if you represent yourself, especially on a serious criminal matter, it is wise to first meet with a lawyer and have them explain the law to you and learn the best possible way to present your appeal.
+The lawyer can also explain your chances of winning or losing the appeal.

 The guidebooks in this section will help you appeal a conviction or sentence or respond to an appeal by the Crown.